 Dumfries is a very small town located in the state of Virginia.
 With a population of 5,234 people and eight constituent neighborhoods, Dumfries is the 125th largest community in Virginia.

-Unlike some towns, Dumfries isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dumfries are a mix of both white- and blue-collar jobs.
+Dumfries is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dumfries is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Dumfries who work in food service (11.96%), office and administrative support (10.95%), and sales jobs (8.85%).

 Also of interest is that Dumfries has more people living here who work in computers and math than 95% of the places in the US.